Summary

 }

-The critical thing to understand is that tools are model-controlled.
-The AI model decides when to call a tool based on the user’s intent.
-The user says “how many customers signed up last month?” and the model determines that it needs to call query_database to answer that question.
-The model generates the SQL, picks the database, and makes the call.
-This is the same concept as function calling or tool calling in the Claude and OpenAI APIs, but standardized across all MCP-compatible applications.
+The central point to understand is that tools are model-controlled.
+The AI model determines when to invoke a tool based on the user’s intent.
+When the user asks “how many customers signed up last month?”, the model determines that it must call query_database in order to answer.
+The model generates the SQL, selects the database and issues the call.
+The concept is the same as function calling or tool calling in the Claude and OpenAI APIs, but standardised across all MCP-compatible applications.

 Resources (Application-Controlled)

 Resources are data that the application can expose to the AI model.
-If tools are like POST endpoints in REST (they perform actions), resources are like GET endpoints (they provide data).
-Resources give the model context — background information, file contents, configuration, documentation — that helps it understand the user’s situation and generate better responses.
+If tools resemble POST endpoints in REST in that they perform actions, resources resemble GET endpoints in that they supply data.
+Resources provide the model with context, including background information, file contents, configuration and documentation, that helps it understand the user’s situation and generate higher-quality responses.

-Resources are identified by URIs, just like web pages.
-A file system MCP server might expose resources like file:///home/user/project/README.md.
+Resources are identified by URIs in the same manner as web pages.
+A file system MCP server might expose resources such as file:///home/user/project/README.md.
 A database server might expose db://users/123 to represent a specific user record.
 A project management server might expose jira://PROJECT-456 for a specific ticket.

 {